 Typically, a property insurance policy, such as a commercial property policy or business owner’s policy (BOP), can have business interruption insurance added as an endorsement or rider.
 It is rarely offered as a stand-alone policy.

-How Is the Duration of Coverage for Business Interruption Insurance Determined?
+How To Determine the Duration of Coverage for Business Interruption Insurance

 Commonly, the amount of coverage is determined by the company’s historical financial records, including prior revenue, costs, and profit margins.
-The net profit the company would have made during the interruption period plus ongoing costs may be used to determine the coverage.
+The net profit the company would have made during the interruption period.
+Also ongoing costs may be used to determine the coverage.
 It is important to review the policy terms and conditions because policy limits and sub-limits may be applicable.